 In phase correct PWM mode, the compare unit allows generation of PWM waveforms on the OC2 pin.
-Setting the COM21:0 bits to two will produce a non-inverted PWM.
-An inverted PWM output can be generated by setting the COM21:0 to three (See Table 54 on page 130).
+Setting the COM21:0 bits to 2 will produce a non-inverted PWM.
+An inverted PWM output can be generated by setting the COM21:0 to 3 (see Table 53 on page 126).
 The actual OC2 value will only be visible on the port pin if the data direction for the port pin is set as output.
-The PWM waveform is generated by clearing (or setting) the OC2 Register at the Compare Match between OCR2 and TCNT2 when the counter increments, and setting (or clearing) the OC2 Register at Compare Match between OCR2 and TCNT2 when the counter decrements.
+The PWM waveform is generated by clearing (or setting) the OC2 Register at the compare match between OCR2 and TCNT2 when the counter increments, and setting (or clearing) the OC2 Register at compare match between OCR2 and TCNT2 when the counter decrements.
 The PWM frequency for the output when using phase correct PWM can be calculated by the following equation:

-$$f{OCnPCPWM} = \frac{f{\text{clk_I/O}}}{N \cdot 510}$$
+$$f{OCnPCPWM} = \frac{f{clk\l/O}}{N \cdot 510}$$

-The "N" variable represents the prescale factor (1, 8, 32, 64, 128, 256, or 1024).
+The N variable represents the prescale factor (1, 8, 32, 64, 128, 256, or 1024).